acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 case (and still possible) scenario, an incompatible or incorrectly installed driver in firmware may brick your hardware.

-*In all cases take a backup of the main firmware or VBIOS firmware which you are modifying, and confirm that you can successfully restore from this, before starting.*
+*In all cases take a backup of the main firmware or vBIOS firmware which you are modifying, and confirm that you can successfully restore from this, before starting.*

 ## Recovery from bricked hardware